MIRA_camera_rpi

 There’s a few options out there to get a Mira camera board working with your Raspberry Pi.

-For Mira220, I’ve upstreamed a driver to the raspberr pi kernel github repo.
-Libcamera changes reside in a fork Other Mira sensor drivers are not yet public, but available on request.
+For Mira220, I’ve upstreamed a driver to the raspberry pi kernel github repo.
+For Mira016 you need to use the ams repository.
+Libcamera changes reside in a fork

 Step 1: Prepare an SD card